AshankMore/AshankMore/README.md

 ##### What I’ve learned

 * **University of Maryland:** Robert H. Smith School of Business, College Park, MD, USA - **Dec 2019**<br/>
-Master of Science in Information System
+Master of Science in Information Systems

 * **University of Mumbai:** Sardar Patel Institute of Technology, Mumbai, MH, India - **May 2018**<br/>
 Bachelor of Engineering in Electronics